Severo Muguerza: Career

-Among his earliest works are La melindrosa (lyrics by Enrique F. Gutiérrez-Roig and Luis Gabaldón) and performed at the Teatro de la Latino in Madrid, April 15, 1921, and El príncipe azul, a comic opera in one act (lyrics by Julio Torres and Rafael Robledo) and performed at the Teatro Ruzafa, in Valencia, Spain, on December 14, 1923.
+At Madrid's Teatro de la Latina in 1921, Severo Muguerza conducted the music for the one-act comic play La melindrosa (lyrics by Enrique F. Gutiérrez-Roig and Luis Gabaldón and music by Severo Muguerza) on April 15 and Noche de ronda, a zarzuela with lyrics by Jose M. Aracil and Eduardo Palacio-Valdes and music by Severo Muguerza, on July 29. ¡Al toro, que es una mona!, lyrics by Valeriano León with music by Severo Muguerza y Enrique Navarro Tadeo, was performed at the Teatro Novidades on September 22, 1922.
+A year later, El príncipe azul, a comic opera in one act (lyrics by Julio Torres and Rafael Robledo), was performed at the Teatro Ruzafa, in Valencia, Spain, on December 14, 1923.